AlbanyCanCodeCourses/JavaScriptFrameworks2021/exercises/13-automated-testing/README.md

 As a user, I would like to hide my list of links.

 ## Instructions

-For this assignment, we will be using the following testing libraries:

-- Jest to run the tests, which is [built into create-react-app](https://create-react-app.dev/docs/running-tests/).
-- [Enzyme](https://enzymejs.github.io/enzyme/docs/api/) to render React components, and to query and manipulate the DOM outputted from React components.
-- [Chai BDD](https://www.chaijs.com/api/bdd/) to assert that your test has passed.

 Open the file _exercises/13-automated-testing/src/components/App/App.test.js_ and follow its instructions.